By Steve & Tami Laser

 While the remainder of the van’s styling is similar to Noah and Voxy, additional chrome trim is applied to the beltline plus a thick rear chrome garnish rests above the license plate pocket.

 The cabin receives the luxury treatment with bright trim on door panels and dashboard, and brown or burgundy upholstery with contrasting stitching.
 Three chrome rings surround instrument cluster gauges while the steering wheel is trimmed with leather and wood.

 Like its Noah and Voxy siblings, Esquire offers flexible seating configurations for seven or eight passengers with second-row captain’s chairs that slide 810 mm and third-row seats that fold up for carrying long and oversize cargo like bicycles.

 Esquire’s powertrains include a 2.0-liter 4-cylinder gas engine with front- or all-wheel drive plus a gas-electric hybrid with 1.8-liter Atkinson-cycle engine, electric motor and nickel-metal hydride battery pack located under the front seats.
 A Super CVT-i transmission (shown above) is standard.

-[Photos and video from Toyota Motor Corp.
-Japanese Newsroom]
+News source and photos from Toyota Motor Corp.

 Story ©2014 CarNichiWa.com